 3. Select Sheer Roman Shades with Blackout Curtains

-When it comes to drapery panels, the most light blocking and privacy giving option is a full blackout.
+When it comes to drapery panels, the lightest blocking and privacy giving option is a full blackout.
 Again often done in bedrooms, I like pairing these with a sheer roman shade, so that you can allow light into the room during the daytime hours.

 4. Blend Blinds with Curtains